wp-plugins/contexture-page-security/readme.txt

 == Changelog ==

 = 1.3.0 =
-* New feature: Friendly theme functions!
+* New feature: New theme-friendly functions!
 Now you can easily check permissions, get group lists, or add or remove users from groups programmatically!
-* New feature: You can now view any group to easily see what pages it is attached to!
+* New feature: Group screens now show which pages they are assigned to!
 * New feature: The contextual help tab now includes documentation for all PSC features!
 * New feature: Subscriptions!
 You can now create time-limited/expiring group memberships!